Spencer Pigot: Sports cars

 Pigot was announced in November 2017 as a driver with the newly formed Mazda Team Joest for 2018 endurance races as part of the WeatherTech Sports Car Championship.
 In 2020, Pigot was a sub for Simon Trummer in a WTSCC race, driving Trummer's LMP2 entry in the Grand Prix of Sebring.
+In 2021, Pigot joined Riley Motorsports for two races and drove for Jr III Motorsports in one.